CondeNast/launch-vehicle-fbm/README.md

     reply(responseObject)

-or you can manually send responses back to the user like:

-    messenger.send(pageId, senderId, responseObject)

-or you may be using the original, now deprecated syntax:
+The original syntax will also work:

     messenger.send(senderId, responseObject)

+or if you have multiple Pages, you can send responses like:

+    messenger.pageSend(pageId, senderId, responseObject)

 Some factories for generating `responseObject` are available at the top level and are also available in a `responses` object if you need a namespace: